 BS: The gallery existed for almost 20 years now in Vietnam.
 What made it famous?
 At what level do you differ from the other galleries?

 Céline Alexandre: The owner Quynh Pham opened the gallery 15 years ago, and was a pioneer at that time.
 What built Galerie Quynh’s reputation is probably the selection of artists, and the willingness to exhibit conceptual artists at a time and in a country where conceptual art was not thought about much yet in local schools and cultural spaces.
 Over the years, the gallery has also participated internationally in various, important art fairs in such places as Hong Kong, Paris, and Brussels that have helped to make the Galerie Quynh name more recognizable.
 A number of the artists we show have also got major international attention and renown, and that has only contributed to the gallery’s success.

 BS: The Gallerie has since its beginnings moved towards contemporary art.
-A ballsy choice in the 2000s.
+A ballsy choice in Vietnam.
 Why contemporary art?